VIDEO: 5 puppies rescued from 65-foot dry well in Louisiana

 Overall, authorities say the puppies were in good health, have good appetites, and are eating solid foods.

 “We felt hopeless and felt this was an impossible task but we could not just give up and not try.
-We are relieved and overjoyed at the outcome!” explains Jessica Cameron, Director of Animal Services for the Humane Society.
+We are relieved and overjoyed at the outcome!”
+Jessica Cameron, Director of Animal Services for the Humane Society, said.

 “In my 33 years of work in this field, I’ve never seen a rescue operation quite like this one.
 There were so many obstacles to overcome, but the rescuers never gave up and succeeded against difficult and long odds.
-I could not be prouder or more grateful for their efforts,” says Jeff Dorson, HSLA Director.
+I could not be prouder or more grateful for their efforts,” HSLA Director Jeff Dorson said.